espressomd/espresso/doc/sphinx/advanced_methods.rst

     system.cell_system.skin = 0.2

 Here we set up a system and its most important parameters.
-The ``skin`` depth tunes the system’s performance.
+The ``skin`` depth tunes the system's performance.
 The one important thing a user needs to know about it is that it has to be strictly less than half the grid size.

 ``box_l`` sets up the dimensions of the 3D simulation box.
 You might